The State Pension Scheme Explained

 What’s the State Pension After A Divorce Settlement?

-If you have dissolved your firm with your civil partner or just had a divorce settlement, you state pension eligibility might be impacted, too.
+If you have dissolved your firm with your civil partner or just had a divorce settlement, your state pension eligibility might be impacted, too.
 You’ll receive a ‘pension sharing order’ s a part of the financial settlement with your ex-spouse.
 In that case, the court can decide that you have to share your additional state pension or secured payment with your ex.

 When the court’s ruling states that, your civil partner or spouse’s state pension will be decreased and you’ll receive the extra amount as an additional payment on top of the state pension amount.